Debbie Reynolds Has Died, One Day After the Death of Daughter Carrie Fisher

-At the time of Reynolds’ stroke, Todd Fisher told TMZ that he and his other were making funeral plans for his sister, Carrie Fisher.
+Todd Fisher told TMZ that, at the time of Reynolds’s stroke, he and his other siblings were making funeral plans for his sister, Carrie Fisher.

 “She’s with Carrie,” he told TMZ.